Why Stripe, PayPal & Payment Gateways Suspend UK Companies Owned by Non-Residents

 Final Thoughts

-Payment gateways suspend UK companies owned by non-residents not because of location but due to misaligned risk signals.
+Payment gateways suspend UK companies owned by non-residents, not because of location but because of misaligned risk signals.
 Platforms are designed to pause activity when uncertainty arises.

 Founders who prioritize: